 Because it’s move-in day.
-From the day your student gets their room assignment, the whole process of move in can seem stressful, overwhelming, and expensive (start collecting those Bed Bath & Beyond Coupons now) Traditionally, female students tend to take a full on decorating approach complete with wall décor, signs, picture frames, string lights, desk accessories and many other decorative items.
+From the day your student gets their room assignment, the whole process of move-in can seem stressful, overwhelming, and expensive (start collecting those Bed Bath & Beyond Coupons now) Traditionally, female students tend to take a full-on decorating approach complete with wall décor, signs, picture frames, string lights, desk accessories, and many other decorative items.
 Male students do not quite go that full in and often just want a comfortable bed, maybe a poster or two and perhaps a rug.
 Either way, the prospect of making a cold dorm room into a home seems like an arduous task.
-According to the National Retail Federation, back to college spending averaged $916.48 in 2014.
+According to the National Retail Federation, back to college spending averaged $1330 in 2018.
 This is big business with college checklists resembling the lists usually reserved for wedding/bridal registries and baby shower registries.
-And while I won’t sugar coat the day, a little pre planning can help alleviate some of the stress of the day.
+And while I won’t sugarcoat the day, a little pre-planning can help alleviate some of the stress of the day.

-1. Bring a Hand truck.
+- Bring a Hand truck.
 Fau does have a few available, however, there is not enough for every family to have one.
 The entire process of moving your student into the dorm during the heat of August will be quicker and easier with the use of a hand truck.
 Personally, I bought this folding hand truck and left it with my daughter so she could use it during the year and move out (yes, both of my daughters moved out on their own)

-4. Comforters or some type of a heavy blanket (or two) are a must.
+- Comforters or some type of a heavy blanket (or two) are a must.
 The dorms are kept rather chilly.
-Some of the newer residence halls do have in suite thermostats, but this is not always the case.
-The easiest option is to go with a bed in a bag set.
+Some of the newer residence halls do have in-suite thermostats, but this is not always the case.
+The easiest option is to go with a bed-in-a-bag set.
 These sets typically give students the comforter, a sheet set, and decorative pillows.

-7. Keurig coffee makers can be a very convenient, but definitely a more expensive, way to have coffee.
-There are countless Starbucks and Dunkin’ Donuts on campus and close by but having your student make their own is often more economical.
+- Keurig coffee makers can be very convenient, but definitely a more expensive, way to have coffee.
+There are countless Starbucks and Dunkin’ Donuts on campus and close by but having your students make their own is often more economical.
 Stores also often sell small 4 cup coffee pots, another great option for the dorms.

-9. Bed risers will help to give your students dorm room some much needed extra space.
+- Bed risers will help to give your students dorm room some much needed extra space.
 Bed Risers lift up the bed; storage units or drawer sets can then be placed underneath the bed.
-Keep in mind if your student lives in Parliament hall, Their beds will already be lofted.
+Keep in mind if your student lives in Parliament Hall, their beds will already be lofted.

-10. Most of the dorms have closets inside each of the rooms.
-These closets do not have doors; you’ll need to purchase a tension rod and curtain.
+- Most of the dorms have closets inside each of the rooms.
+Not all of these closets have doors; you’ll need to purchase a tension rod and curtain.

-11. If your college student is planning on having a television in their room, you will need a coaxial cable.
+- If your college student is planning on having a television in their room, you will need a coaxial cable.
 Extension cords are also a much-needed item.
-We would recommend using one that is both double and triple pronged.
+We would recommend using one that is both double and triple-pronged.